 Audit Plan Development

-The audit plan is developed by considering institutional risks and by soliciting input from the Insurance and Audit Committee members, University administrators, deans, and others.
-Risk drivers considered included:
+The audit plan is developed by considering institutional risks and by soliciting input from others.
+Risk drivers considered include:

 - new technologies

 - information understanding and communication

 There are many risks impacting higher education, and the following examples may be helpful:

 - Financial risks focus on managing the risks of potential loss of physical assets and financial resources.
 Business risks include contracts, cash and investments, revenue, and inventory.

 - Operational risks arise from the institution's business functions or day-to-day operations.
 Business risks include the effectiveness and efficiencies of the operation.

 - Regulatory risks deal with the organization's ability to ensure compliance with applicable laws, regulations, and policies.
 Business risks include animal and human subjects, personnel laws, safety requirements, environmental, and federal and state regulations.

 - Strategic risks pertain to competitive positioning, joint ventures and partnerships, and nontraditional academic programs.
 Business risks include distance education, engagement, globalization, joint ventures, partnerships, and other strategic initiatives.